AlenPaunov/pb-interactive-python/EN/04-For-Loop/04-Ranges.md

 [task-description]
 Write a program, which:

-* Reads days in the current month and salary per day
+* Reads working days in the current month and salary for each day
 * Calculates the salary for the month
 * Prints the result on the console
 [/task-description]